griffin/brackets/README.txt

 - Teams Edit
     - go to teams index page and click on the Edit Team button on the navigation bar
+    - add games by using the add game form